-Streets make up the largest area of public space in Liverpool city centre.
+Streets make up the largest area of public space in Liverpool City Centrecity centre.
 Used primarily for traffic and pedestrian movement, they also accommodate business, shopping, festivals, dining, socialising and entertainment.
 Within the formal grid of north-south and east-west streets there are serviceways (lanes) and arcades.
-Currently the serviceways do not generally provide direct connections between streets but the arcades do.
+Currently the serviceways do not provide direct connections between streets but the arcades do.

-In the southern part of the city centre, the grid distorts in response to the topography, forming a secondary grid.
+In the southern part of the City Centrecity centre, the grid distorts in response to the topography, forming a secondary grid.
 The meeting of the regular Hoddle grid with the secondary grid along Memorial Avenue creates corner blocks with obtuse and acute angles.
-This provides a valuable opportunity to reinforce the character and streetscape quality of Liverpool city centre.
+This provides a valuable opportunity to reinforce the character and streetscape quality of the Liverpool City Centrecity centre.

-The core of the city centre is bounded by Bathurst Street, Campbell Street, Bigge Street, Pirie Street and Terminus Street.
-These streets carry the bulk of through traffic around the city centre to access the major arterials - Newbridge Road, Hoxton Park Road, the Hume Highway, Elizabeth Drive and the Cumberland Highway.
+The core of the City Centrecity centre is bounded by Bathurst Street, Campbell Street, Bigge Street and Pirie Stree and Terminus Street site specific t.
+These streets carry the bulk of through traffic around the City Centrecity centre to access the major arterials - Newbridge Road, Hoxton Park Road, the Hume Highway, Elizabeth Drive and the Cumberland Highway.

 The network of serviceways complements the dominant qualities of the main streets.
 Hidden within the blocks, the serviceways have the potential to be extended to provide important direct pedestrian links to the streets.
 If this can be achieved, the serviceways have the capacity to improve permeability and provide spaces that diversify and enrich the city structurally and economically.
-The active street frontages along Macquarie Street and throughout the city centre are also an asset that should be maintained and expanded.
+The active street frontages along Macquarie Street and throughout the City Centre are also an asset that should be maintained and expanded.

-The development controls in this Part complement the amended LLEP 2008 and define the built form required to ensure that the amenity of the streets and lanes/serviceways is protected and enhanced.
+The development controls Planning Controls in this Part complement the amended LLEP 2008 and define the built form required to ensure that the amenity of the streets and lanes/seviceways is protected and enhanced.